Crucible of Terror

-Synopsis
+Plot

-Struggling art dealer John Davies (Bolam) is putting on an exhibit of works by the reclusive artist Victor Clare (Raven), whose art hasn't been shown since World War II.
-Unusually, the artworks have been stolen by Victor's son Michael (Ronald Lacey), an alcoholic in need of money.
+Struggling art dealer John Davies is putting on an exhibit of works by the reclusive artist Victor Clare, whose art has not been shown since World War II.
+The artworks are eventually stolen by Victor's son Michael, an alcoholic in need of money.

-Joanna and George Brent (Melissa Stribling and Kenneth Keeling) come to the show and George is immediately enamoured of a bronze of a reclining nude woman.
-Although it has already been sold, George demands that John sell it to him instead.
-After they leave, John tells Michael that Michael's share of the proceeds will come to £500, which pleases Michael, but John says that his share will go towards the loan from Joanna that financed the show.
+Joanna and George Brent come to the show and George is enamored of a bronze of a reclining nude woman.
+Although it has already been sold, George demands to buy it from John.
+After they leave, John tells Michael that Michael's share of the proceeds will come to £500.
+This pleases Michael, but John says that his share will go towards the loan from Joanna that financed the show.

 John and Michael decide to approach Victor about selling more of his artwork.
-They and their wives - respectively Millie (Maude) and Jane (Beth Morris) - travel to Cornwall, where Victor's house and studio sit atop an abandoned tin mine.
+They and their wives - respectively Millie and Jane - travel to Cornwall, where Victor's house and studio sit atop an abandoned tin mine.
 The husbands and wives drive separately as Jane and Michael have quarrelled.

 George breaks into the closed gallery.
-While caressing the bronze nude, someone sneaks up behind him and smothers him with a sheet of clear plastic.
+While caressing the bronze nude, someone smothers him with a sheet of clear plastic.

 John and Michael arrive first in Cornwall.
-They meet Marcia (Judy Matheson), Victor's usual model, and Dorothy (Betty Alberge), Victor's wife.
+They meet Marcia, Victor's usual model, and Dorothy, Victor's wife.
 Dorothy dresses and acts like a child; Victor calls her a 'senile old hag'.
-While out walking, Michael tells John that a 'weird sect', led by a woman (Me Me Lai) who suddenly vanished, used to be based there.
-When Millie and Jane arrive, they all meet Bill Cartwright (John Arnatt), Victor's only friend for the past 30 years.
-Victor immediately begins to pressure Millie to pose for him, but he frightens her.
+While out walking, Michael tells John that a 'weird sect', led by a woman who vanished, used to be based there.
+When Millie and Jane arrive, they all meet Bill Cartwright, Victor's only friend for the past thirty years.
+Victor begins to pressure Millie to pose for him, but frightens her.

-Victor tells Millie that he has made only one sculpture and offers her an Oriental bronze bowl as a gift.
+Saying that he has made only one sculpture, Victor offers Millie an Oriental bronze bowl as a gift.
 Millie throws it to the floor in fear.
-That night, Millie awakens screaming from a nightmare of a woman in a scary Asian mask.
-The woman holds a sword, the bowl Victor offered and wears a kimono identical to the one Millie owns.
+That night, Millie awakens screaming from a nightmare of a woman in an Asian mask.
+The woman holds the bowl, a sword and wears a kimono identical to the one Millie owns.